-This report presents the results for the environmental impact from the life cycle assessment study of a Delta4000 wind farm composed of 14 turbines, located in Spain.
+This report presents the results for the environmental impact from the life cycle assessment study of a Delta4000 wind farm composed of 56 turbines, located in Finland.

-In summary, the study is modelled with the assumption that the wind farm is based in Spain at a medium wind site (less than 8.5 m/s average wind speed on hub height; actual average wind speed at hub height in this study is 7.0 m/s).
+In summary, the study is modelled with the assumption that the wind farm is based in Finland at a special wind site (actual average wind speed at hub height in this study is 7.7 m/s).